Toward a Spectral Theory of Cellular Sheaves: Toward Applications

 \subsection{Consistent Clustering}

-As suggested by Gao et al. \cite{gao_geometry_2016}, the data of a sheaf on a graph is useful for more than recovering a global section.
+As suggested by Gao et al.~\cite{gao_geometry_2016}, the data of a sheaf on a graph is useful for more than recovering a global section.
 The problem of clustering objects where the similarity measure comes from an explicit matching or transformation gives extra information.
 If we stipulate that objects within a cluster should have consistent transformations along cycles, the problem of clustering becomes the problem of partitioning a graph into subgraphs, each of which supports the appropriate space of global sections.

-Similar ideas arise in \cite{gao_diffusion_2016}, which considers correspondences between surfaces produced using the soft Procrustes distance.
+Similar ideas arise in~\cite{gao_diffusion_2016}, which considers correspondences between surfaces produced using the soft Procrustes distance.
 These correspondences are maps between probability distributions on the vertex sets of discretized surfaces.
 When these surfaces are meshes with varying numbers of vertices, these maps are not invertible, but by construction they are represented by doubly stochastic matrices, and the analogue of the inverse for such a map is simply the transpose of its corresponding matrix.
 These sorts of geometric correspondences are natural to consider in the context of geometric morphometrics, the field devoted to studying and classifying species based on their geometric properties.

-Gao constructs a matrix he calls the graph horizontal Laplacian, together with normalized versions he uses to formulate a fiber bundle version of the diffusion maps algorithm for dimensionality reduction.
+Gao constructs a matrix he calls the \style{graph horizontal Laplacian}, together with normalized versions he uses to formulate a fiber bundle version of the diffusion maps algorithm for dimensionality reduction.
 The graph horizontal Laplacian is related to a map of graphs $X \to G$, where the fibers over vertices of $G$ are discrete.
 A weighting on the edges of $X$ induces a matrix-valued weighting on the edges of $G$.
 This produces a weighted adjacency matrix $W$ of $G$, from which the graph horizontal Laplacian is generated by $L^H = D - W$, where $D$ is the diagonal matrix necessary to make $L^H$ have row sums equal to zero.
-This is in fact equivalent to the sheaf Laplacian of the pushforward of the weighted constant sheaf on $X$, and as a consequence of Proposition \ref{prop:pushforward}, is simply a block subdivision of the Laplacian of $X$.
-This sheaf on $G$ can then be normalized to construct a diffusion map embedding of the vertices of $G$, as well as an embedding of the vertices of $X$.
-When applied to the surface correspondence problem, the eigenvectors of the resulting sheaf Laplacian serve to partition the surfaces into automatically determined landmarks or regions of interest.